brandon-craig/amazonprep/python/trees/README.md

 	elif self.value > v and self.right is not None:
 		return self.search(self.right, v)

-	# Since we ran out of values to search through
+	# Since we ran out of nodes/values to search through
 	# the value must not exist in the BST.
 	# Thus, we return False
 	else: